 Both of the personal finance software have apps for Apple iOS and Google Android.
 For each service, some features are exclusive to the mobile app or the website.
 And you'll be able to process most functions on the go.

-This fact makes Mint and Personal Capital especially ideal for Millennials who use their mobile phone as their primary, and in some cases only, device.
+This fact makes Mint and Personal Capital ideal especially for Millennials who use their mobile phones as their primary — and in some cases only — devices.

-Mint.com does not offer a retirement planning overview, projected portfolio value or any other investment-related features.
+Mint.com doesn't offer a retirement planning overview, projected portfolio value, or any other investment-related features.